 Your Guide to Colorado Elk Hunting

 Welcome to StartMyHunt.com, a website designed by an elk hunter for other elk hunters.
+I am a one man shop (I will gladly talk to you on the phone) that has discovered something that nobody else before me has been able to do before–show you where the elk go when the hunting pressure starts.
 This site is intended to be a portal for you to explore both old and new areas to hunt elk, show you where to hunt in a specific area, and even help you decide which GMU would best suit your hunting style.
 Take a look around the site and be sure to check out the ElkTracker™ Maps.

 Find More Elk